Search

 Exposure from Boilers

-If your asbestos exposure occurred at work, you may be required to file a workers’ compensation claim instead of a lawsuit.
+If your asbestos exposure occurred at work, you may be required to file a workers’ compensation claim instead of a mesothelioma lawsuit.
 Workers’ compensation protects the employer from civil liability while providing claimants with partial wage replacement and free medical care.

 Workers’ compensation does not protect boiler manufacturers or distributors that sold asbestos-laden products to your employer.